jovton/USB-Storage-on-WSL2/README.md

 ```
 > wsl --shutdown
 ```
-- Open your WSL2 bash session again and load the iscsi modules.
+- Open your WSL2 bash session again and load the iSCSI modules.
 Before you can use iSCSI these modules must always be loaded first.

 ```
 $ sudo modprobe -v libiscsi